samakhov/staruml-gitbook/developing-extensions/accessing-elements.md

 ## Inspecting elements

 Then, how can we know which classes of elements are available and which attributes or operations are available for each class of elements?
-You can find documentations of the metamodel at [-- FIXME -- Metamodel documentation](http://starumldocs-7a0.kxcdn.com/2.0.0/metamodel/) or additionally at [-- FIXME -- API Docs](http://starumldocs-7a0.kxcdn.com/2.0.0/api/).
+You can find documentations of the metamodel at [Metamodel documentation](http://staruml.io/reference/3.0.0/metamodel) or additionally at [API Reference](http://staruml.io/reference/3.0.0/api).

 You can access to any elements via the top-level project.
 Containment structure is shown in __Explorer__ of the above capture image.